eval-protocol/python-sdk/eval_protocol/trainable_gepa_design.md

     - Add candidate-aware wiring (e.g., via dataset adapters) and an optional `__main__` entrypoint calling the same GEPA trainer.
   - This will validate that:
     - The abstractions generalize across tasks.
-    - No DSPy/GEPA-specific imports leak into benchmark files (other than a small, well-defined trainable API).
+    - No DSPy/GEPA-specific imports leak into benchmark files (other than a small, well-defined training API).

 ### Coordination Notes